By-elections in Singapore: 2008 parliamentary debate

 A public housing estate in Bukit Batok East in Jurong GRC, which was overseen by PAP MP Ong Chit Chung until his sudden death in July 2008.
 The following month, a debate took place in Parliament about whether by-elections should be made mandatory in some situations.
 Bukit Batok later became a single member constituency in the 2015 general election; another vacancy later occurred in March 2016, and precipitated a by-election in May that year.

 Following the sudden death of Dr. Ong Chit Chung, an MP for Jurong GRC, on 14 July 2008, Nominated Member of Parliament (NMP) Thio Li-ann moved a motion in Parliament on 27 August in the following terms:

-That this House affirms the importance of representative democracy and calls on the Government to fine-tune the electoral system by introducing amendments to the Parliamentary Elections Act such that (a) a writ for by-election shall be issued in the event (i) a Member of a Group Representation Constituency (GRC) belonging to a minority community within the terms of section 8A(1) of the Act vacates his or her seat for any reason; (ii) half or more of the Members elected on a group basis in relation to a GRC vacate their seats for any reason; or (iii) a Member of a single member constituency vacates his or her seat for any reason; and (b) all by-elections shall be called within three months from the date of vacancy unless the parliamentary term is due to expire within six months from the date of vacancy.
+That this House affirms the importance of representative democracy and calls on the Government to fine-tune the electoral system by introducing amendments to the Parliamentary Elections Act such that (a) a writ for by-election shall be issued in the event (i) a Member of a Group Representation Constituency (GRC) belonging to a minority community within the terms of section 8A(1) of the Act vacates their seat for any reason; (ii) half or more of the Members elected on a group basis in relation to a GRC vacate their seats for any reason; or (iii) a Member of a single member constituency vacates their seat for any reason; and (b) all by-elections shall be called within three months from the date of vacancy unless the parliamentary term is due to expire within six months from the date of vacancy.

-Thio expressed concerns that residents in an SMC would be left without representation in Parliament if their MP vacated his or her seat in Parliament.
+Thio expressed concerns that residents in an SMC would be left without representation in Parliament if their MP vacated their seat in Parliament.
 Although if it was a PAP MP whose seat was vacated another PAP MP in an adjacent ward could take over temporarily, this would not be possible if it was an Opposition ward that lost its MP because of the small number of constituencies held by the Opposition.
 In her view, "[a]s a matter of basic fairness, the law should not favour one political reality.
 It should provide for all contingencies, to ensure that voters in a ward do not suffer 'MP-lessness' by being denied parliamentary representation."